2024 Guidelines and Procedures

 - Ensure our community has access from a central location to a wide array of high quality, locally grown and produced food; and

 - Enhance community quality of life by providing health and wellness activities and a social gathering place.

 WHEN AND WHERE: The Pontotoc Farmers Market (“Market”) is held every Saturday, from 7:00 am to noon or sellout from May through October and Wednesdays from 3:00 pm to 6:00 pm during June through August.
 The Market is located at 25 West Jefferson, Pontotoc, MS 38863.
-We encourage all vendors to be ready to start selling when the Market opens.
+Vendors should be ready to start selling when the Market opens.
 Vendors may sell at the venue outside of market hours with the permission of the Market Manager and the Pontotoc County Chamber of Commerce/Main Street Association.

-BECOMING A VENDOR: Old and new vendors must fill out and sign an application yearly.
-By signing the application, the vendor certifies that the vendors’ main operator/seller has read, understood and agreed to adhere to all applicable guidelines and procedures.
+BECOMING A VENDOR: All vendors must fill out and sign an application yearly.
+By signing the application, the vendor certifies that the vendor’s main operator/seller has read, understood and agreed to adhere to all applicable guidelines and procedures.
 At this time, there is no fee to register as a vendor and no fee to sell at the Market.
 However, please be aware that this may change in the future.
-Vendors will be accepted as needed in accordance with these guidelines, see below, and at the discretion of the Farmers Market Steering Committee and approval by the Market Manager.
-Application may be submitted online through pontotocfarmersmarket.com or emailed to [email protected] or delivered/mailed to:
+Vendors will be accepted as needed in accordance with these guidelines.
+Application may be submitted online through pontotocfarmersmarket.com or emailed to [email protected].
+Apply in person or mail copy to: